Post Graduate Certificate Program NursingCAS Application Instructions

 If you have taken the TOEFL by the time that you submit your application, please enter your scores in the Standardized Tests area.
 If you have not, please indicate the date that you plan to sit for the exam.
 Please note, TOEFL exam scores must be received by the School of Nursing by the application deadline.

-This section is not required for the University of Minnesota
+This section is not required by the University of Minnesota.

-Three references from past or current professors, supervisors, or professional colleagues are required.
-One out of the three references must be from someone who is responsible for performance evaluation (i.e., employment supervisor or current/recent nursing course instructor).
-The references should attest to your potential for success in the DNP program (including preparation, initiative, and aptitude) and your commitment to the profession.
-At least one professional reference must be on professional letterhead.
-Please encourage your reference writers to submit the reference form using their professional (work) email address.
+Three (3) references from past or current professors, supervisors, or professional colleagues are required.
+One (1) out of the three (3) references must be from someone who is responsible for performance evaluation (i.e., employment supervisor or current/recent nursing course instructor).
+The references should attest to your potential for success in the Post Graduate Certificate program (including preparation, initiative, and aptitude) and your commitment to the profession.

 This section is optional.
 We encourage applicants to list all honors and awards on their CV/Resume.